 Likewise, the open letter presents a particular dogma about “annexation” of territory and military conquest, while the legal world embraces many other views.
 A fairly large degree of consensus has developed for the claim that the unlawful use of force (or perhaps any use of force) cannot serve as the basis for a claim of territorial sovereignty based on conquest, but there is no agreement or even precedent supporting the letter’s assertion that the use of force nullifies all alternative legal grounds for claiming sovereignty.

-Indeed, there are few claims of general international law made in the open letter that are not contested, whether they concern the interplay between territorial sovereignty and the application of the rules of belligerent occupation, or the legal status of pronouncements from the UN General Assembly and the Security Council.
+Indeed, there are few claims of general international law made in the open letter that are not contested, whether they concern the interplay between territorial sovereignty and the law relating to self-determination and application of the rules of belligerent occupation, or the legal status of pronouncements from the UN General Assembly and the Security Council.

 The letter claims that a unilateral act would be illegal, because it would be an infringement of both (i) the prohibition on annexation, as well as (ii) “the right [of the Palestinian people] to self-determination”.